lkk270/Asteroids-Hadoop/README.md

 Now you can query one by one or use the built commands in the impalaCommands folder.

-To run the .sql script first make sure it is on /home/<NetID> path on dumbo.
+To run a .sql script first make sure it is on /home/NetID path on dumbo.
 Then connect to impala and do:

 ```bash